Zishan-Rahman/kaltura_downloader/README.md

 > :warning: This project is very WIP, the link to the video page or the video itself might not be recognised.
 > This project is a fork of a fork of the original repository so our programs may not work together in the future.
+> I'm probably not even gonna work on this anymore so feel free to try out the other forks! 🙃
 > Since this is a fork of a fork, most of the text that uses the first person refers to [POPLOPUK](https://github.com/POPLOPUK/) and not me.

 This is a project intended to automatically download all videos in a course and store them locally.
 My aim has been merging [memst's](https://github.com/memst/keats_downloader) and [dylantjb's](https://github.com/dylantjb/keats_downloader) code into one single script easy to use script that any user can run without having to understand the code along with my edits.